magento/magento2-page-builder/docs/getting-started/install-pagebuilder.md

 ### Updating Composer installation

-This can be installed by completing a `composer update` within your project.
+You can install updates by completing a `composer update` within your project.

 ### Composer installation issues